SuryaKS27/dltrainBook/Tool-Set/gpu/Readme.md

 # 1 GPU via Colab

+##  f1, f2,f3,f4,f5  ( cu file )

+    used in colab by using following steps upload f1.cu file in to colab project

+    	!nvcc f1.cu -o a1.out
+     	!./a1.out

 ##  Example 1 ( cu file )

     use ex1.cu in Notebook cell ( copy and past and run in cell)